DheenaDarshini/Experiment-2/README.md

 # Experiment-2
-# Name:Dheena Darshini Karthik Dheepan
+# Name: Dheena Darshini Karthik Dheepan
 # Reg no: 212223240030
 Write a program in C language for Matrix multiplication fails.
 Introspect the causes for its failure and write down the possible reasons for its failure.
 ## Aim